laforge49/AwDb/README.md

 These links have labels and there are indexes for accessing the origin and destination nodes for a given label.

-Every transaction creates a journal entry, which are also objects in the database.
+Every transaction creates a journal entry, which is also an object in the database.
 Journal entries are connected to the objects, secondary keys and links they updated.
 And it is a simple matter to view a journal for each of these by displaying the journal entries which modified them.